 Just one more thing though, if you currently buy on EXW basis, consider changing this to FCA.

-Customs Duty should be paid once the goods arrive in GB.
+Customs Duty (if applicable_ should be paid once the goods arrive in the UK.
 You can pay this directly to HMRC, via us (for a fee), or use a duty deferment Account which means you can delay payment.
-Guidance on how to set up a Duty deferment Account can be found here.
+Guidance on how to set up a Duty Deferment Account can be found here.

-If you are not VAT registered, then Import VAT must be paid with your Customs Duties.
+If you are not VAT registered, then Import VAT must be paid as the goods arrive in the UK, along with, where applicable, any Customs Duties.